We've put together some detail on how you can protect your information online, as well as what to do if you think you have been scammed.

 Covid-19 cash sums

-A common way for scammers to try and get hold of your personal information is through emails that look like they come from a legitimate source, like a large and well-known company, or government department.
-The email will generally ask you to click a link or download an attachment, but these will often carry viruses or take you to fake website to try and trick you into giving out personal details.
+Online fraud and scams come in many forms, including fake websites, scammers taking over your account, malware and computer viruses and fake online trading platforms.
+Another way scammers to try and get hold of your personal information is through emails that look like they come from a legitimate source, like a large and well-known company, or government department.
+The email will generally ask you to click a link or download an attachment, but these will often carry viruses or take you to fake websites to try and trick you into giving out personal details.

 What to look out for